jansmolders86/mediacenterjs/README.md

 __The public part of an App / Making it public__

 When we go back to the root folder you will also see a folder called public.
 Everything in this folder is accessible from the client.
 Add a folder with the same name.
 If you want your app to show up in the dashboard, all you need to do is add a tile.png to your public folder.
-This will alert MCJS that you want your app to be accessible from the dhashboard, and it will automatically add it.
+This will alert MCJS that you want your app to be accessible from the dashboard, and it will automatically add it.
 You can make a background app that hooks on a existing app without having it showing up in the dashboard simply by not adding the tile.

 __Bulding an App__